Back to menu

 Total171more than 252

 The number of water outlets per building is small.
 However, one outlet could have several functions.
 It could, for example, supply a nymphaeum, the overflow water of which was led to a toilet.
-As far as we know there were no outlets on the upper floors.
+Commercial establishments (fulleries, bakeries, bars and so on) usually had several water outlets.
+The maximum number of outlets (seven) has been found in a guild seat, the Schola del Traiano.
+It has been suggested that there were also outlets on upper floors, in the luxurious apartments of the Case a Giardino.

 Toilets